 Of all of my favorite sci-fi film ships, I did not have a model of the Valley Forge.
 So, I went looking for one.
 The only remotely available model I could find is one from "Hunk of Junk Productions" - a 49-inch long (about 1/500 scale) mixed-media model, selling for $995 (damn).
 While I did put myself "on their list," they need at least 20 potential buyers to make building kits plausible, so, it could be a while.
 If you're interested, check out the link...

 In reality, I think my wife would skin me alive if I spent nearly $1000 on a model kit, especially one that simply wouldn't fir well anywhere in the house.

-So, in lieu of that version, I was able to find a paper model kit created by "uhu02" of Japan.
+So, in lieu of that, I was able to find a paper model kit created by "uhu02" of Japan.
 As the PDF pages containing the actual model were buried back in a long-unused web page, it took some effort to find them.

-I then got the "uhu02" paper model pages "re-scaled" to match this scale and have been working on "blending" the two ideas toghter to make an affordable, but good looking Valley Forge model.
+I then had the "uhu02" paper model pages "re-scaled" to match this scale and have been working on "blending" the two ideas toghter to make an affordable, but good looking Valley Forge model.

 Here's what we accomplished...